 This allows employees in any country to take advantage of their wellness benefits.

-You can also offer your remote employees a remote work stipend in the same manner.
-This helps reimburse workers for their home office expenses, internet bills, and phone bills.
+Additionally, you can also offer your remote employees a remote work stipend in the same manner.

 When looking to hire employees in other countries, you'll need to be aware of any local laws that require employers to provide certain benefits.
 You'll also want to consider what benefits are already offered by the government.